 Amazing Reviews: "Election Day" (Amazing Spider-Man 584-588)

 Finally.
 Two subplots that have been teased since the beginning of Brand New Day are finally laid to rest in this volume.
-Marc Guggenheim, John Romita Jr., and Barry Kitson answer two long-standing questions: who is the face behind the mask of the newest Goblin to “Menace” Spider-Man?
-And who is responsible of all those spider tracer killings?
+Marc Guggenheim, John Romita Jr., and Barry Kitson answer two long-standing questions: Who is the face behind the mask of the newest Goblin to “Menace” Spider-Man?
+And who is responsible for all those spider tracer killings?

 Cast Your Votes